 - Check corned beef with a fork, if you can easily pierce through the meat, it is done.

 - At that time add the baby carrots and onion, and allow to simmer 15 minutes.

 - Then remove the meat and place in foil.

-- Add cabbage into pot and allow to simmer for approximately 15 minutes until soft.
+- Add cabbage into the pot and allow to simmer for approximately 15 minutes until soft.